liudyuk/invasion-history/README.md

-# invasion-history
-# This is the data for the study of Regional invasion history and land use shape the prevalence of non-native species in local assemblages
+# Regional invasion history and land use shape the prevalence of non-native species in local assemblages

-# The data for making figures and analysis is shown.
+## two datasets: one is for the residence time at species level and at regional level